Instrumental Variable Estimation for Compositional Treatments: Discussion

-The compositional nature of many scientific datasets poses major challenges to statistical analysis and interpretation---individual components are inherently entangled.
-Moreover, the analyst is often faced with a large number of possible components with the difficulty of identifying a parsimonious sub-composition of interest and has to deal with potential unobserved confounding.
-Given the potentially profound impact of the microbiome on human health or species abundances on global health, it is of vital importance that we face these challenges and develop interpretable methods to obtain causal insights from compositional data.

 In this work, we developed and analyzed methods for cause-effect estimation with compositional causes under unobserved confounding in instrumental variable settings.
-As we aim for informing consequential decisions such as medical treatments, we focused on interpretability with respect to potential interventions.
-First, we crisply formulated the limitations of replacing compositions with information theoretic summary statistics using microbial diversity as a hall mark example.

-Next, leveraging isometries to Euclidean space (e.g., $\ilr$), we developed a range of methods for cause-effect estimation and provided an in-depth analysis of how IV assumptions (including misspecification or weak instrument bias) interact with compositionality.
-Neither can be ignored.
-We evaluated the efficacy and robustness of our methods in simulation and on real microbiome data. \ilrlc{} is particularly promising to provide interpretable and theoretically sound answers to causal queries involving compositional causes from purely observational data.
-Other seemingly well-suited methods such as DIR+LC fail, arguably due to an interaction of misspecification and the compositional nature of the data.
-We hope that we opened up avenues for future work on how to properly extend the causal inference toolbox to compositional causes as well as effects.
+First, we succinctly expose that the common portrayal of summary statistics as a decisive (rather than merely descriptive) description of compositions is misguided.
+Instead, we advocate for causal effects to be estimated from the entire composition vector directly to establish meaningful and interpretable causal links.
+As a result, analysts cannot tap into a collection of well established cause-effect estimation tools for scalar data, but are instead faced with a large number of possible components (calling for sparsity-enforcing methods) and typically have to deal with unobserved confounding.
+Given the potentially profound impact of microbiome or single cell RNA data on advancing human health or of species abundances on global health, it is of vital importance that we face these challenges and develop interpretable methods to obtain causal insights from compositional data.